-Professional football began in 1892 when William “Pudge” Heffelfinger was paid a $500 contract to play football.
-In 1920 the American Professional Football Association was formed, and two years later it changed its name to the National Football League (NFL.)
-It quickly became a national phenomenon and in 1960 a second league formed.
-The American Football League put pressure on the NFL and eventually the two leagues merged and divisions were formed.
+Professional football began in 1892.
+In 1920, the American Professional Football Association was formed.
+Two years later, it changed its name to the National Football League (NFL).
+It quickly became a national phenomenon and in 1960, the American Football League too was formed.
+Eventually, the two leagues merged.
 This also led to the first Super Bowl.
 The league has expanded to 32 teams and 8 divisions.
-The season runs from August to December, with the culmination (the Super Bowl) coming in January.
-The league also sponsors an All-Star game, called the Pro Bowl, in February.
+The season runs from August to December.
+The Super Bowl is played in January with Pro Bowl in February.

 The modern rules are structured to improve safety and the new equipment standards have taken some of the danger out of the game.
 However, as athletes get stronger and faster the collisions and tackles become more violent.
 American football players must be well conditioned for their game to avoid injuries and achieve peak performance.
 Football requires a good combination of strength, speed, agility, and endurance.

 The various positions in football require different degrees of muscular involvement.
 Running backs and receivers require more lower body strength and agility.
 Offensive and defensive linemen, linebackers, and ends require more upper body strength along with the lower body strength.
 Neck strength and flexibility, along with good musculature along the torso to protect the rib cage and organs are essential to the football player.
 The muscles of the extremities must be strong to protect the joints.

 The major muscles involved in Gridiron (American Football), for all positions, include:

 - The muscles of the legs; the quadriceps, hamstrings, and the gastrocnemius and soleus.